Phazzie/mixitfixit/refactoring_guide.md

 *   **Action:** Review the backend code.
 Identify areas that can be grouped together, such as API related code, or database related code.
 * **Example:**
     *   **Original Location:** API call to gemini might be in `backend/server.js`.
+    * **Contract**: There should be a clear contract with the gemini API, so it can be changed if needed.
     *   **New Location:** Move the logic into a separate module `backend/geminiApi.js`.
     *   **Broken References:** `backend/server.js` will no longer directly make calls to the gemini API.
     *   **Relinking Steps:**